The Modern Carrot and Genetic Discovery - AD 1900 to date

 Imports of coffee had become impossible in 1916.
-After the initial use of chicory, the next sort of artificial coffee—Kaffee-ersatz—was made of roasted acorns and beechnuts, with just enough roasted barley to build up a coffee flavour.
-There were not enough acorns and beechnuts, however as much of the store had been fed to pigs, and before long the excellent acorn-beechnut coffee disappeared.
-Enter "Ersatz Karotte Kaffee" made with carrots and yellow turnips - dried roots and roasted.
+After the initial use of chicory, the next sort of artificial coffee - Kaffee-ersatz - was made from roasted acorns and beechnuts, with just enough roasted barley to build up a coffee flavour.
+However there were not enough acorns and beechnuts as much of the store had been fed to pigs, and before long the excellent acorn-beechnut coffee disappeared.
+Enter "Ersatz Karotte Kaffee" was made with carrots and yellow turnips - dried roots and roasted.

 As early as 1918, carrot was becoming more recognised as a healthy eating option.
 It was also promoted during World War One, mainly as a substitute for rationed goods.

 Carrot were of course a prominent foodstuff for the millions of horses and mules which were a significant mode of transport during the conflict.